The Youth Mobilities, Aspirations & Pathways (YMAP) Project

 In the YMAP Project, funded by the Australian Research Council, our team of youth studies and migration studies researchers are examining transnational mobility amongst young people moving both in and out of Australia in order to understand its real-life effects on their economic opportunities, social and family ties, citizenship and transitions to adulthood.

-The project involves a five-year longitudinal study of 2000 young people aged 18-30 of Indian, Chinese, Italian and British ancestry, including both Australian citizens/permanent residents who have left Australia for 6+ months, and overseas citizens/permanent residents who have entered Australia for 6+ months.
+The project involves a five-year longitudinal study of 2000 young people aged 18-30, including both Australian citizens/permanent residents who have left Australia for 6+ months, and overseas citizens/permanent residents who have entered Australia for 6+ months.